afonsojramos/afonsojramos.me/src/content/blog/03-wasm-genai/index.md

 However, despite these limitations, GenAI makes an excellent candidate for optimisation through WASM because WASM can make AI applications more accessible across a range of devices.
 While WASM offers a lightweight and portable execution environment, its ability to address GenAI challenges largely depend on the specific use case and optimisation strategies.
 Here are some key points to consider:

-1. Portability: GenAI models compiled into WASM modules can run across platforms like browsers and edge devices.
+1. **Portability**: GenAI models compiled into WASM modules can run across platforms like browsers and edge devices.
 However, achieving smooth operation may require significant optimisations and adjustments for each environment.
-2. Efficiency: WASM can improve inference performance in local setups, but the benefits may be limited for larger GenAI models or more complex workloads due to WASM’s current hardware limitations.
+2. **Efficiency**: WASM can improve inference performance in local setups, but the benefits may be limited for larger GenAI models or more complex workloads due to WASM’s current hardware limitations.
-3. Scalability: Serverless platforms adopting WASM can simplify GenAI model deployment.
+3. **Scalability**: Serverless platforms adopting WASM can simplify GenAI model deployment.
-4. Privacy: WASM can help prioritise privacy by enabling GenAI models to run locally, but this approach may involve trade-offs in terms of model complexity and computational overhead.
+4. **Privacy**: WASM can help prioritise privacy by enabling GenAI models to run locally, but this approach may involve trade-offs in terms of model complexity and computational overhead.

 For example, a WASM module could host a language model directly in a web browser, enabling offline chatbots without needing server connectivity.
 While tools like Ollama already offer similar functionality, WASM allows for browser-based deployment, which brings the flexibility that comes with the browser.

 ## Real-world use cases

-In the real world, we’re already seeing examples of WASM and GenAI working together, like Whisper running directly in the browser.
+In the real world, we’re already seeing examples of WASM and GenAI working together, like [Whisper running directly in the browser](https://whisper.ggerganov.com/).
 This hybrid approach allows users to choose the model and adjust performance according to their needs.
 There are exciting possibilities on the horizon where WASM and GenAI could combine to create innovative solutions.
 Here are a few examples:

-- In-Browser AI Assistants: Deploy lightweight GenAI models directly in browsers using WASM, providing real-time assistance without network latency.
+- **In-Browser AI Assistants**: Deploy lightweight GenAI models directly in browsers using WASM, providing real-time assistance without network latency.
-- Edge Device Applications: Run WASM-optimised GenAI models on IoT devices for tasks like image recognition or anomaly detection.
+- **Edge Device Applications**: Run WASM-optimised GenAI models on IoT devices for tasks like image recognition or anomaly detection.
-- Serverless AI APIs: Host GenAI models as WASM modules on serverless platforms, reducing operational costs while improving scalability.
+- **Serverless AI APIs**: Host GenAI models as WASM modules on serverless platforms, reducing operational costs while improving scalability.

 These use cases demonstrate how WASM empowers GenAI to operate efficiently in diverse environments, from cloud servers to smaller edge devices.